Windows Installation

 Installation Steps

-- You can find the Secure Tunnel Manager running in the system tray (bottom-right corner of your Windows taskbar).
+- You can find Secure Tunnel Manager running in the system tray (bottom-right corner of your taskbar).

-Click the system tray icon to open the Secure Tunnel Manager web page.
+- Click the tray icon to open the Secure Tunnel Manager web page.

-From there, you can proceed with adding ONVIF or Generic cameras.
-Go to How to Use Secure Tunnel Manager Section
+- From there you can proceed with adding ONVIF or Generic cameras (see How to Use Secure Tunnel Manager).

 🐧 Ubuntu Installation

-This section outlines how to install Secure Tunnel Manager on Ubuntu 24.04.2 LTS.
+This section outlines how to install Secure Tunnel Manager on Ubuntu 24.04.2 LTS (or other .deb-based distros).

 Minimum Hardware Requirements